aismlv/minivan/README.md

 from minivn import Index
 import numpy as np

-# Create an index with 128-dimensional embeddings and cosine similarity metric
+# Create an index with 128-dimensional embeddings and dot product metric.
+Cosine similarity is also supported
-index = Index(dim=128, metric="cosine")
+index = Index(dim=128, metric="dot_product")

 # Add embeddings to the index
 embedding1 = np.random.rand(128)